devster-th/writer/README.md

 ## Additional note
 The picture can be dragged into the writing box.
 Very easy, I like this very much :-)

+## Log
+Now removed the dependence with `xdev_b.js` already so you just use the file `writer.html` and everything is done, working.